goodworkaround/conditional-access-starter-pack/README.md

 # Conditional Access Starter Pack

-This repository contains a simple script that can help you deploy a good baseline of Conditional Access Policies to your Azure AD tenant
+This repository contains a simple script that can help you deploy a good baseline of Conditional Access Policies to your Azure AD tenant.
+The following conditional access policies will be created, which should keep you covered in most circumstances:

+- All apps - Block legacy authentication
+- All apps - Require MFA for all guests
+- All apps - Require MFA for all users assigned Azure AD roles
+- All apps - Require MFA or compliant device for all users
+- Azure management - Require MFA for all users
+- Microsoft 365 - Enable session controls for all users
+- Microsoft 365 - Require approved app for all users
+- User action - Block register security info for all users when not in acceptable location
+- User action - Require MFA for all users when registering device

 ## Prerequisites